lwijshoff/waldjugend-theme/README.md

 > [!IMPORTANT]
 > This README contains all the information from the original version by **Cryout Creations**, along with additional modifications and details specific to this child theme.

+> [!TIP]
+> This theme has been updated to work with an external [waldjugend-plugin](https://github.com/lwijshoff/waldjugend-plugin), which is not part of the original Nirvana theme.
+This plugin provides additional functionality and features that enhance the user experience on your Waldjugend-based website.

 ## License